 Going into it, I was definitely on its side.
 I love a good Western.
 After nearly dying for a few decades, the genre has staged a notable comeback in recent years and an A-Western that was both good and successful could only fertilize the revival.
 I'm a fan of a lot of Costner's work, and my heart is always with these sorts of passion-projects (Costner has worked for decades to bring this to the screen and reportedly put a fortune of his own money into it).
 I was hoping it would be good.

 I wasn't disappointed.
 The movie has a huge cast packed with top-shelf talent who offer up some great, sincere performances.
 It has a grand scale, done well (for those like myself who can appreciate that) and often beautiful, sweeping cinematography to match.
 The score sometimes feels old fashioned--Hollywood Epic Orchestral Score--but sometimes even that's good-old-days old-fashioned.
 There are some really good moments.
 A walk-and-talk by Costner and Jamie Campbell Bower, here doing a heel-turn, is a particularly great sequence.
-At the low end of the critical bell-curve, the flick has drawn adjectives like "dull" or "ponderous," but my usual dismissive grumbles about people without an attention span don't really apply here; HORIZON 1 movies at a steady clip (at 3 hours, it felt more like 2), there's plenty of action, always something going on and it's usually interesting.
+At the low end of the critical bell-curve, the flick has drawn adjectives like "dull" or "ponderous," but my usual dismissive grumbles about people without an attention span don't really apply here; HORIZON 1 moves at a steady clip (at 3 hours, it felt more like 2), there's plenty of action, always something going on and it's usually interesting.
 It's not a slow movie, and one wonders if those tagging it with the complaints that a more deliberately-paced flick may, to the ADD-afflicted, seem to earn are just randomly reaching into the cliche-bag with bad-faith fingers for any negative descriptor one could throw at any 3-hour movie.

 --j.